We are the proud custodians of a young permaculture project at Rubha Phoil, Isle of Skye, Scotland.

 At this stage in the project we would particularly welcome people with building/DIY skills and we would be happy to discuss a fair exchange.

-We also need a webdesigner and some artists to make beautiful signs.
+We also need a webdesigner with experience of wordpress and some artists to make beautiful signs and wall paintings.

 We have a few projects waiting for a small group of volunteers who don't mind some manual labour: Making paths, removing invasive species and demolishing some old wooden structures.